HDMTLab/HDMTLab.github.io/publications.md

 ###  _Revision_/_Submitted_

+Kim, J. and Park, J. Combining dependent $p$-values with transformation using empirical distribution of correlated variables. _Submitted_

 Park, H. and Park, J. Semiparametric empirical Bayes method for Normal mean estimation of the hierarchical Normal model with unknown heteroscedastic variances. _Submitted_